Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (counted in megabytes per second) that can be moved over the external memory interface within a second.
-It is worked out by multiplying the card's bus width by its memory clock speed.
-If it uses DDR type memory, it must be multiplied by 2 once again.
+Memory Bandwidth: Bandwidth is the largest amount of information (measured in megabytes per second) that can be transferred over the external memory interface within a second.
+The number is worked out by multiplying the card's bus width by its memory clock speed.
+In the case of DDR RAM, it should be multiplied by 2 once again.
 If DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and high resolutions.
+The higher the card's memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.
 Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
-This is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
-Pixel Rate: Pixel rate is the most pixels the graphics card could possibly record to the local memory in one second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the amount of ROPs by the the card's clock speed.
+This is calculated by multiplying the total number of texture units by the core speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card could possibly record to the local memory in one second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
 ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+The actual pixel fill rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices